Iapa/studying/coreAndroid/memory-leaks.md

 #### Never forget to say goodbye to listeners after being served.

 Do not forget to unregister your listeners in`onPause`/`onStop`/`onDestroy`method.
 By not unregistering, it always keeps the activity alive and keeps waiting for listeners.

+#### **Using inner class**

+If you are using an inner class, use this as static because static class does not need the outer class implicit reference.
+Using inner class as non static makes the outer class alive so it is better to avoid.
+And if you are using views in static class, pass it in the constructor and use it as a weak reference.

+#### **Using anonymous class**

+This is very similar to non static inner classes as it is very helpful but still avoid using an anonymous class.

+#### **Using views in collection**

+Avoid putting views in collections that do not have clear memory pattern.`WeakHashMap`store views as values.
+Since`WeakHashMap`store views as a hard reference it is better to avoid using it.